 - Biking Cambodia – Cycle along the Mekong or explore the Cambodian countryside.

 - Buffalo Tours – Offer day and 4 day tours of Angkor Wat as well as tailor-made itineraries.

 Viator – If you prefer day tours, Viator has a plethora to choose from.
 As a TripAdvisor company each tour is handpicked and pre-vetted to make such you get the best experience.
 From watching the sunset at Angkor Wat to visiting a floating village you'll find something for any kind of solo.

-Motorbikes are the cheapest and easiest way and you can hire them by the day to take you around all sites (the roads are really dusty so wear sunglasses).
+Motorbikes are amongst the cheapest and easiest way to get around.
+You can hire them by the day to take you around all sites (the roads are really dusty so wear sunglasses and a scarf).